 This is the most common side effect of colonoscopy.
 You might feel cramping or bloating afterward.

-Your doctor will use a long, flexible tube called a colonoscope to look inside your colon.
-It has a light and camera to help her see what’s going on in there.
-She may also insert air inside your colon to get a better view.
-She might use water or a suction device as well as certain surgical tools if she needs to remove a polyp.
-All these things can move and stretch your colon, so you might feel uncomfortable for a day or two after the exam.
-You may also feel nauseous and might even throw up.
-These symptoms usually aren’t dangerous, but if you’re in pain, call your doctor right away.
+Your doctor may use air to inflate your colon so they can get a better view.
+They might use water or a suction device as well as certain surgical tools to take off a polyp.
+All these things can move and stretch your colon, so you might feel uncomfortable for 1 or 2 days afterward.
+The sedatives may also make you nauseated.
+If you have pain or vomiting, call your doctor right away.

-You could notice blood from your rectum or in your stool after a colonoscopy.
-Most of the time, this happens because your doctor had to take a tissue sample or remove a polyp from your colon.
-Call your doctor right away if it continues or if there’s a lot of blood.
-Certain medications, such as vitamins and over-the-counter painkillers like aspirin, can increase your risk of bleeding.
-If you take them, be sure to tell your doctor before you go in for your procedure.
+You could notice blood from your rectum or in your poop after a colonoscopy.
+Most of the time, this happens because your doctor had to take a tissue sample or remove a polyp.
+Call them as soon as possible if the bleeding won’t stop or if there’s a lot of blood.
+Certain medications, such as vitamins and over-the-counter painkillers like aspirin, can raise your chance of bleeding.
+If you take them, be sure to tell your doctor before the test.

 A Bad Reaction to Anesthesia

-- Severe pain or cramping
+- Severe pain or cramping in your belly

 - A hard belly

-- Frequent or severe bloody bowel movements
+- Frequent or severely bloody bowel movements